Updated on by Hayley Brown

 For instance, a new customer has filled out a lead generation form on a website.
 The automated data entry adds them to the CRM used.
 The integration application allows for extra steps to be added to the workflow, in this case, a ‘delay’.
 Before sending a welcome email to the new customer via the email marketing application.

 Benefits of workflow automation software

 Once you have successfully set up your integrations for your repetitive tasks, you will begin to notice the benefits of the workflows.

 The same level of consistency is present no matter how many times the task is repeated, or until the conditions are changed.
-This removes any human error, and increases efficiency.
+This removes any human error and increases efficiency.

 Task automation can go hand in hand with orchestrating your data.
 Data orchestration fills in the gaps and makes decisions based on the changing requirements.
-According to Michael Cardy “orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.”
+According to Michael Cardy “orchestration are the automated configuration, management, and coordination of computer systems, applications, and services.”

 Introducing workflow automation software can lead to a company’s complete digital transformation.
 This can help it stand out in a competitive market.
 If intelligent process automation has been incorporated throughout an organization, it can lead to digital transformation initiatives.
 These fundamentally change the way the business operates and delivers value to your customers.

 Ultimately it is important to automate business processes.
 To remain competitive, reduce costs, and be timely it is crucial for organisations to develop automated processes to aid their digital transformation strategy.
 Resulting in a company becoming more efficient, effective, digitised, and ultimately streamlined.

 Use the right tools to help with automation